Men and Women Look and Age Differently: Rejuvenation SHOULD be Gender Specific!

 - Gravity takes its toll – With loss of volume in our faces as well as the loss of collagen and elastin within the skin, all structures in our face may sag.
 This includes our brows, eyelids, mouth, cheeks, jawline, and neck.
 Even our nose can age and droop!

-When I see a patient for facial rejuvenation it is very important to sit in front a mirror and carefully analyze their face.
+When I see a patient for a facelift or total facial rejuvenation at my Dallas practice, it is very important to sit in front a mirror and carefully analyze their face.
 This helps us determine how you have aged and what we can do to help turn back the hands of time.
 Additionally, it is very helpful to have 10- and 20-year-old photos to help guide our treatment plan.
 We do not want to change your appearance but rather just eliminate a few years, creating a look that you remember from a decade or two ago.

 As plastic surgeons map out a treatment plan for our patients, we consider gender.
 Things to avoid: